-Know Your Rights And Legal Options After An Uber Or Lyft Accident
+Know Your Rights And Legal Options After A New Jersey Uber Or Lyft Accident

 The use of Uber, Lyft and other ridesharing services continues to be a popular means of transportation.
 The ease and relatively low expense of a ridesharing service can make them attractive options.
 With the rising number of rideshare apps and drivers on the road comes an increase in accidents involving those drivers.
 When such accidents occur, the legal implications can be complex.
 Who is responsible for injuries?
 What insurance applies?